North Central Bus Rapid Transit (BRT) improvements

 During engagement held from October 2020 – March 2021, we heard a desire for more reliable bus service, interest in reducing congestion for transit vehicles and cars, and the need to balance providing on-street parking and accommodating traffic during peak travel hours.
 This feedback along with technical analysis has been used to further develop the opportunities identified for the North Central BRT into short-, medium- and long-term improvements.

-- Tender and award contract: Summer 2021 - COMPLETE
+- Tender and award construction contract: Spring 2023

 Please note: Construction activities are dependent on several factors.
 Timelines could change due to inclement weather, underground conditions and/or other unexpected circumstances.
 Schedule updates will be provided regularly.